jonwongg/Defense-of-Wall-Street/README.md

 ```
-Figure 1.0 – In the upper left-hand corner of the screen, the player’s currency is displayed, and upon clicking on a transformable building block, a
+Figure 1.0 â€“ In the upper left-hand corner of the screen, the playerâ€™s currency is displayed, and upon clicking on a transformable building block, a
 menu appears to select a tower for purchase.
 ```
 The three towers include: the IDM, the Repressor, and the Tax Return.
 The IDM fires a single